jeka-dev/jeka/README.md

 ![Logo of Jerkar](https://github.com/jerkar/jerkar/blob/master/doc/jerkar.png)

-Jerkar is a complete built system ala Maven or Gradle but using only a **Java** internal DSL to describe builds : no XML, no foreign language.
+Jerkar is a complete **Java** built system ala _Ant_, _Maven_ or _Gradle_ but using only a **Java** internal DSL to describe builds : no XML, no foreign language.
-**Your build scripts become statically typed !!**
+Breaking a common belief, it makes prove that Java is perfectually suitable in this domain.

 It is primarily intended to build project written in Java language but can also be used for any task execution purpose.

 # Motivation
-So far, for building their projects, java developers generally use an XML based (**Ant**, **Maven**) or a foreign language DSL (**Gradle**, **Rake**, **SBT**, ...) tool.
+So far, for building their projects, java developers generally use an XML based (_Ant_, _Maven_) or a foreign language DSL (_Gradle_, _Rake_, _SBT_, ...) tool.
-They just can't use **Java** to create organization scalable builds. **Jerkar** purposes to fill this gap.
+They just can't use Java to create organization scalable builds. **Jerkar** purposes to fill this gap, bringing valuable benefits to your builds 'scripts' :

-Yet, using Java for building a Java based project brings quite valuable benefits :

-* Your build 'scripts' leverage directly the power, the flexibility and the robustness of Java due to its statically typed nature
+* power, flexibility and robustness of Java
-* You leverage compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools
+* compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools
-* You don't have to learn an extra language or XML soup just for build purpose : lower cognitive load
+* no extra language or XML soup to master
-* Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component
+* any Java 3rd party libraries without needing to wrap it in a plugin or a specific component
-* You can master build complexity the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
+* complexity tackling the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
-* Using fluent style internal DSL, syntax is much more concise and explicit than an XML description
+* fluent and compact syntax documented through Javadoc
-* It's easier to dig into the build engine to investigate on behavior as builds are in essence, only direct method invocations
+* easy build engine investigation : builds are in essence, only direct method invocations

 Additionally the following features were missing from mainstream existing tools :
-* Run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file
+* run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file
-* Write nothing-at-all for building simple/standard projects (just relying on convention and/or IDE meta-data files, even to launch static analysis tools or generate ear/war files)
+* write nothing-at-all for building simple/standard projects (just relying on convention and/or IDE meta-data files, even to launch static analysis tools or generate ear/war files)

 ## Overcoming Java shortcomings
 One believes that the verbosity and the statically typed nature of Java make it hardly suitable for expressing builds.